victorjohnsonk/victorjohnsonblog.github.io/_posts/2022-08-13-What is Data Visualization and How is it Helpful.md

 ---
 layout: post
-title:  "What is Data Visualization and how is it helpful?" permalink : /what-is-data-visualization-and-how-is-it-helpful
+title:  "What is Data Visualization and ow is it helpful?" permalink : /what-is-data-visualization-and-how-is-it-helpful
 author: admin
 categories: [ Analytics, Visualization ]